Mirantis/k0rdent-demos/README.md

 > Expected completion time ~10 min

 > **Check Docker 'kind' network**
-> The default Docker network for `kind` sometimes conflicts if it is created with a `172.18.0.0/16` subnet.
+> The default, the Docker network for `kind` may be created with a `172.18.0.0/16` subnet.
+> In some environments, this can conflict with a cloud provider or internal infrastructure using the `172.18.x.x` range.
+> For instance, if your OpenStack API endpoint uses `172.18.x.x`, this overlapping subnet will cause connectivity issues.
 > To avoid issues, remove or recreate the `kind` network with a different subnet **before** bootstrapping your cluster:
 >
 > ```shell